Soberton

 Pushchair: No

-Parking: Alongside the village green, opposite the pub (Postcode: SO32 3PF - W3W: outreach/towns/steepest)
+Parking: Parking is very limited and is alongside the village green, opposite the pub.
+The pub has no proper car park of its own.
+(Postcode: SO32 3PF - W3W: outreach/towns/steepest)

-This is a gem of a walk starting out beside a beautiful old village church (and pub!) with access to The River Meon via a peaceful little nature reserve.
+This is a gem of a walk starting out beside a beautiful old village church and pub.
+There is access to the River Meon via a peaceful little nature reserve called St. Clair’s Meadow.
+It isn’t a long walk, but perfect for a Sunday lunch and stroll.

 The Route

-1. Keep the village green and pub on your left and walk along the quiet country lane and follow it as it takes a sharp bend on your right.
-As Soberton Towers peeps over the hedge on your right, the road will take a second sharp bend.
+Keep the village green and pub on your left and walk along the quiet country lane, which is called Cutts Arch, and follow it as it takes a sharp bend on your right.
+As Soberton Towers peeps over the hedge on your right, the road will take a second sharp bend, this time to the left.
 About 100 metres down this section of road, you will come to a railway bridge crossing the old Meon Valley line.

-2. Take the footpath on your right and this will lead you down to the disused railway track below.
-Double back on yourself and walk under the bridge you were just on top of.
+Take the footpath on your right and this will lead you down to the disused railway track below.
+Double back on yourself by turning left and walk under the bridge you were just on top of.
 Follow the Meon Valley trail back towards the village.

-4. Once you have finished enjoying the river wildlife, having a picnic or taking a paddle, head back up to the railway bridge but this time go under the bridge and not back up the steps.
+Once you have finished enjoying the river wildlife, having a picnic or taking a paddle, head back up to the railway bridge but this time go under the bridge and NOT back up the steps.
 Walk along the access lane with the cottages to your right.

-5. At the road junction, you will see a wrought iron kissing gate into a horse paddock.
-Follow the footpath across a series of paddocks up the hill.
+At the road junction, you will see a wrought iron kissing gate into a horse paddock on your left.
+Follow the footpath across a series of pony paddocks and over a stile up the hill.
 Keep heading for the 500 year old village church at the top of the hill.
+Turn right through the gate to arrive at the pub and village green.

 Did you know?